Electrical Safety Risk Assessment

 These questions will help you evaluate if you are being proactive with your electrical risk assessment procedures:

 - Do you talk to your employees about electrical safety issues?

 - Do you encourage your employees to report electrical safety problems?

 - Do you regularly inspect and maintain your electrical equipment?

 - Do you fix identified electrical safety problems?

 How do I control the risks?

-• Substitution : Replacing the hazardous component with one that is of a lesser risk is an option in the workplace.
+• Substitution: Replacing the hazardous component with one that is of lesser risk to the workplace.

-Electrical Safety Risk Assessment for faults is essential to ensure the health and safety of your employees and that of others who visit your workplace.
+Electrical Safety Risk Assessment for faults is essential to ensure the health and safety of your employees and that of other workplace visitors.